DAG-width is PSPACE-complete: is -complete

 It is very well known that deciding whether a given quantified formula is true is \pspace-complete.

 The rest of the section is devoted to proof of the following theorem.

 \begin{theorem} \DAGWprob is \pspace-complete. \end{theorem} The easier part is to show that \DAGWprob is in \pspace.
 It suffices to prove that any play in the cops and robber game has polynomial length.
 Then deciding the winner of the game is in \aptime (alternating \ptime) and thus in \pspace.
-If~$k$ cops have a winning strategy on a graph, they also have a winning strategy that always prescribes to place cops in a way that the space available for the robber shrinks.
-We consider a version of the game where the cops have to play in this manner.
-Then they win if and only if they win in at most~$2n$ moves where~$n$ is the number of vertices of the graph.
+If~$k$ cops have a winning strategy on a graph, they also have a winning strategy that always prescribes to place cops in a way that the space available for the robber shrinks by at least one vertex.
+We consider a version of the game where the cops \emph{have} to play in this manner.
+Then they win if and only if they win in at most~$2n$ moves where~$n$ is the number of vertices of the graph (the robber can also make $n$ moves).
 Thus any play lasts at most $2n$ steps.

 For the hardness we reduce \QBF to \DAGWprob.
 Let be a quantified boolean formula.
-Our construction of the graph $S_\phi$ extends the construction from Section~\ref{sec:copnhard}.
-For every universal quantifier we add a new level as described in Section~\ref{sec:copnhard}.
+Our construction of the graph $S_\phi$ extends the construction of $H_\phi$.
+For every universal quantifier we add a new level as in~$H_\phi$.
 For each existential quantifier we add a level that is depicted in Figure~\ref{fig:existential}.
+The only difference to a universal level is that we replace edges from $N(\ell)$ to $C_i(\ell)$ by paths of length two which share the middle vertex $c_i$.
+We now give a formal description of the reduction.

 If $\phi$ has no variables, then if $\phi$ is true, $S_\phi$ is a single vertex, and if $\phi$ is false, $S_\phi$ is a 2-clique.
 (So one cop wins if and only if $\phi$ is true.)
 Otherwise we start the construction of $S_\phi$ with $F_\psi$ and for $j=r,r-1,\ldots,1$ we construct graphs $S_\phi^j$ such that $S_\phi^1 = S_\phi$.
 Assume that $S_\phi^{j+1}$ is already constructed, then $S_\phi^j$ is the following graph.
 There are two cases.
 If $Q_j = \exists$, then the vertex set is